tz-ocp/hnc-ui/README.md

 Live updates by using kubernetes watch!

 # maybe todo
-change quotas+network so it would display all of them and not only the last one
+- change quotas+network so it would display all of them and not only the last one
+- errors forwarding problem when changing parent ns
+- ns_cache problem